datwill310/Objective-GUI-Library/Readme.md

 # Objective GUI Library (OGL)
 An object-oriented, Free BASIC library used to create GUI programs.
 [Forum post](http://www.freebasic.net/forum/viewtopic.php?f=8&t=25207).

+# Important Notice
+So, I noticed someone began watching this repo.
+I should mention that I discontinued this project all the way back in October 2017 and I won't be updating it anymore.
+I made a forum post at the time but I didn't think to write anything here, until today.
+If people are still interested in this project, then they are absolutely free to continue developing it or to use it, but I've moved on from Free BASIC myself now.

 # Version 2.1 is Officially Released!
 (Wednesday 15th March, 2017)
 2.1 adds more useful features: the most prominent being High-DPI Awareness.
 Monitor functions, window centralisation, client area dimension retrieval, and a few more low-level functions which aid those who work with the OGL in conjunction with the WinAPI set.
 A full list of additions can be found at the version log.
 Doc etc. coming out within the next few minutes of original update.